sushanthr/RapidChat/README.md

 ## RapidChat

-A quick prototype of client side inferencing in the brower.
+A quick prototype of client side inferencing in the browser.
 See https://sushanthr.github.io/RapidChat/

 ## Model details